ByAUJay

 4. Design for Scalability

-- Offload heavy computation and storage off-chain.
+- Shift those hefty computations and storage needs off-chain.

 5. Incorporate Incentives & Penalties

-- Reward verified positive interactions.
+- Give props for verified positive interactions.

 Challenges and Solutions